AngelosKatsantonis/workable-assignment/README.md

 	```
 2. When prompted, input a name for the database, a user for the database and a password for the user.
 These will environmentals for the containers running postgres and the app and will be used by the app to connect to the postgresql backend.

-Once the playbook exits verify from your local machine that the app is up and running by making a request to the health endpoint
+Once the playbook exits verify from your local machine that the app is up and running by making a request to the health endpoint.__
 	```
 	curl -I <public-ip>:5000/health
 	```
 This should return a 200 HTTP Code

 You can verify the connectivity with the master Postgresql DB by making a request
-to the ready endpoint
+to the ready endpoint.__
 	```
 	curl -I <public-ip>:5000/ready
 	```
 This should return a 200 HTTP Code

 If the app cannot connect to the backend it should return a 503 HTTP code
-We can easily verify that by sshing to the target machine and stopping the container of the master database.
+We can easily verify that by sshing to the target machine and stopping the container of the master database.__
 	```
 	docker stop src_master_1
 	```
 Now repeating the request to the ready endpoint should yield a 503 HTTP Code